rendznicoy/Introduction-to-Artificial-Intelligence/README.md

 # Introduction-to-Artificial-Intelligence
-Contains the SpotiPy app, a music recommendation system that suggest music based on the users mood.
+A simple music recommendation system created using python.
+It recommends music based on the users mood.